17 things to consider including in any eco-friendly home designTips and Advice

 Well if you didn’t before, you will after reading this article.
-I will explain what environmental inclusions I think are ‘must haves’, and those that are desirable depending on things like the orientation of your home and your budget.
+I will explain what environmental inclusions I think are ‘must-haves’.
+I will also mention those that are desirable depending on things like the orientation of your home and your budget.

 1. Ceiling insulation is clearly a must-have.
 Particularly if you’re using an air-conditioner or heater.
 You don’t want that conditioned air escaping through the ceiling where you’re not getting the benefit of it.

 2. Solar panels are next on the list.
-And I would add here that an allowance is made for future battery installation.
-Whilst your system may feed back into the grid, chances are you will want to store power at some point in the future as changes to feed in tariffs make self-storage a more profitable option.
+I will add here that an allowance is made for future battery installation.
+Whilst your system may feed back into the grid, chances are you will want to store power at some point in the future as changes to feed-in tariffs make self-storage a more profitable option.

-3. I’m surprised at the number of homes that don’t have water tanks, particularly when you look at how frequently droughts are occurring in South East Queensland.
-Even in the better years’ rainfall averages seem to be dropping, so it makes sense to capture the water that falls on your property to help lower your water bills and to become more self-sufficient.
+3. The number of homes that don’t have water tanks surprise me.
+Particularly when you look at how frequently droughts are occurring in South East Queensland.
+Even in the better years’ rainfall averages seem to be dropping, so it makes sense to capture the water that falls on your property.
+This will help lower your water bills and to become more self-sufficient.

 5. Australian summers can be extremely hot and during those times the major focus is on keeping the home cool.
-The average home doesn’t fare very well in this department as they tend to be poorly designed in terms of climate control, relying instead on expensive artificial cooling in the form of air-conditioners.
-One simple design feature that can help keep a home cool, are oversized eaves with a large overhang that keeps the direct sunlight from the high summer sun off the home, whilst still allowing the lower winter sun to warm the home in the cooler months.
+The average home doesn’t fare very well in this department.
+They tend to be poorly designed in terms of climate control.
+Relying instead on expensive artificial cooling in the form of air-conditioners.
+One simple design feature that can help keep a home cool, are oversized eaves with a large overhang.
+These keep the direct sunlight from the high summer sun off the home, whilst still allowing the lower winter sun to warm the home in the cooler months.

-6. Another way to stop direct sunlight from uncomfortably heating your home is through the use of shading devices on east and west facing windows.
-Ideally, these devices are able to be retracted or opened on the cooler months, but in some situations, fixed shading looks great as well as being highly effective.
+6. Another way to stop direct sunlight from uncomfortably heating your home is through the use of shading devices on east and west-facing windows.
+Ideally, these devices are able to be retracted or opened on the cooler months.
+In some situations, fixed shading looks great as well as being highly effective.

 7. Small trees and shrubs can be employed to block heat whilst creating a beautiful outlook at the same time.
 Considered plant selection and placement along the eastern and western sides of a home can significantly reduce the internal temperatures on a hot day.

-8. Inside the home, you should be investing in energy efficient appliances.
-These appliances are a great investment in the long-term in power savings and should be the first choice when building a new home, or when replacing worn out appliances in your existing home.
+8. Inside the home, you should be investing in energy-efficient appliances.
+These appliances are a great investment in the long-term in power savings.
+They should be your first choice when building a new home, or when replacing worn-out appliances in your existing home.

 Desirable inclusions/design considerations: